moelomda/Embedded-Linux/Embedded_Linux_Concepts/Kernel/Part1/readme.md

 ## arm_none_eabi

-This target triplet indicates the ARM architecture with **no operating system (bare-metal)** and the Embedded ABI (eabi).
+This target  indicates the ARM architecture with **no operating system (bare-metal)** and the Embedded ABI (eabi).
 It is often used for cross-compiling firmware, bootloaders, or **bare-metal applications** that run directly on ARM microcontrollers or other embedded systems without a full operating system.

 ## arch_vendor_os_lib